top of page

 Sign Up:

 The two most popular gel products for rectal spacing are Barrigel and SpaceOAR, and clinical trials have shown good patient outcomes for both treatment options.
 Both gels offer their unique advantages and disadvantages.
-SpaceOAR is more time-consuming since it requires mixing powder and liquid to create a hydrogel, while Barrigel is pre-packaged and ready for use.
+SpaceOAR placement is more time-consuming since it requires mixing powder and liquid to create a hydrogel, while Barrigel rectal spacer is pre-packaged and ready for use.
 Another setback for SpaceOAR is that the gel can only be visualized on CT, not ultrasound, compared to Barrigel, which can be visualized on both.
 However, the doctors agree that injecting gel with SpaceOAR is more straightforward than Barrigel, which involves more needle repositioning for proper gel application.
 Considering the differences between gels, SpaceOAR and Barrigel both aim to provide enough separation by injecting gel via needle between the prostate and rectal wall before radiation.
-When treating prostate cancer, radiotherapy can damage nearby organ structures, like the rectum, if a spacer is not in place.
+When treating prostate cancer, radiotherapy can damage nearby organ structures, like the rectum, if a rectal spacer is not in place.

 [Dr. Juan Javier-Desloges]: